Southern Airways Flight 242 crash site

 The crash site is situated on the Dallas-Acworth Highway in New Hope, Georgia.

-On April 4th, 1977, Southern Airways Flight 242 took off from Huntsville, Alabama, and proceeded to fly southeast towards Atlanta, Georgia.
+On April 4th, 1977, Southern Airways Flight 242 took off from Huntsville, Alabama, and proceeded to fly southeast toward Atlanta, Georgia.

-Although the flight crew had been warned about the presence of thunderstorms along their route, they were not told that the weather conditions had significantly worsened.
+Although the flight crew had been warned about the presence of thunderstorms along their route, they were not updated when weather conditions significantly worsened.

-When the pilots encountered the storm, they attempted to find a safe path through it.
-However, they were misled by their radar system, which had been negatively impacted by the heavy rainfall.
-As a result, they flew directly into a thunderstorm cell that was producing large amounts of rain and hail.
+When the pilots encountered one of the storms, they attempted to find a safe path through it.
+However, the heavy rainfall had negatively impacted their radar system.
+As a result, they flew straight into a thunderstorm cell that was generating huge amounts of rain and hail.

 Realizing the severity of the situation, the crew immediately started searching for locations to make an emergency landing.
-Unfortunately, it was soon determined that both of the nearest options were out of reach.
+Due to their location and falling altitude, they soon determined that both of the nearest options were out of reach.

-As they continued to lose altitude, the pilots saw State Route 381 below and decided that it was their only hope of making a forced landing.
+As they continued to glide downward, the pilots saw State Route 381 below and decided that it was their only hope of making a forced landing.

 Despite their best efforts, the landing was not a success, as the two-lane highway was too narrow for the Douglas DC-9.
 Moments after touching the ground, the aircraft struck a gas station, veered to the left, and then crashed into a wooded area that was filled with pine trees.

-R&B singer Annette Snell was one of the many passengers who lost their lives in the crash, as she had been flying back to Florida via Atlanta.
+R&B singer Annette Snell was among the fatalities, as she had been flying back to Florida via Atlanta.

-22 people survived thanks to the heroic efforts of the townspeople of New Hope, many of whom responded to the accident with makeshift stretchers, blankets, and bandages that they had made out of everyday items.
+22 people survived thanks to the heroic efforts of the townspeople of New Hope, many of whom responded to the accident with makeshift stretchers, blankets, and bandages that they fashioned out of everyday items.

 To this day, Flight 242 remains the worst aircraft disaster in Georgia's history.